-To determine whether plants actually require micronutrients, horticulturists may first try to determine if the growth deficiency is related to other issues such as insects, droughts, or salinity.
+To determine whether plants actually require micronutrients, growers may first try to determine if the growth deficiency is related to other issues such as insects, droughts, or salinity.
 In several cases, soil samples are also taken for analysis.
-If the plants are found to lack the seven essential nutrients, they are administered at small doses.
+If the plants are found to lack any of the seven micronutrients, they are administered at small doses.
 This can be done either through an all-purpose fertilizer, or a tailored nutrient recipe you find or buy.
 Some growers may decide to add organic inputs like kelp, molasses, bat guano, or vermicompost (worm castings) to their plants, as these ingredients are all rich in micronutrients.

 One particular micronutrient that is extremely important for plant growth is boron.
 Boron directly affects germination, pollen formation, and flower retention.
 Plants that are low in boron can display hollow fruits and stems as well as barren ears.